nodejs/node/doc/api/perf_hooks.md

 * {number}

-When `performanceEntry.entryType` is equal to `'gc'`, the `performance.flags` property contain additional information about garbage collection operation.
+When `performanceEntry.entryType` is equal to `'gc'`, the `performance.flags` property contains additional information about garbage collection operation.
 The value may be one of:

 * `perf_hooks.constants.NODE_PERFORMANCE_GC_FLAGS_NO`